Mountain Biking Skill Guides

 Another good video about the technique.

-Drops with speed
+Drops with Speed

 Small drops are common on trails.
 It is easy enough to learn the basic skills and gain some confidence, so drops won’t stop the good flow.